Exploring $^3P_0$ Superfluid in Dilute Spin-Polarized Neutron Matter

 We explore the theoretical possibility of $^3P_0$ neutron superfluid in dilute spin-polarized neutron matter, which may be relevant to the crust region of a magnetized neutron star.
 In such a dilute regime where the neutron Fermi energy is less than 1~MeV, the $^1S_0$ neutron superfluid can be suppressed by a strong magnetic field of the compact star.
 In the low-energy limit relevant for dilute neutron matter, the $^3P_0$ interaction is stronger than the $^3P_2$ one which is believed to induce the triplet superfluid in the core.
 We present the ground-state phase diagram of dilute neutron matter with respect to the magnetic field and numerically estimate the critical temperature of the $^3P_0$ neutron superfluid, which is found to exceed $10^7$~K.

 {\it Introduction}.--- A recent progress of neutron-star observations gives us an important opportunity to examine the exotic state of matter such as nucleon superfluidity.
 The cooling process of neutron stars and pulsar glitch phenomena have been studied in connection with the neutron superfluidity~\cite{pines1985superfluidity}.

-In the neutron-star crust region with the subnuclear density, the $^1S_0$ neutron superfluid has been discussed extensively~\cite{RevModPhys.75.607}.
+In the neutron-star crust region with the subnuclear density, the $^1S_0$ neutron superfluid has been discussed extensively~\cite{RevModPhys.75.607} (see also recent review~\cite{sedrakian2019superfluidity}).
 On the other hand, in the core region of neutron stars where the nucleon density is close to the normal nuclear density $\rho_0=0.16$~fm$^{-3}$, the $^3P_2$ neutron superfluid is expected to occur based on the nucleon-nucleon phase shift at relevant energies with respect to the neutron Fermi energy therein~\cite{takatsuka1993superfluidity}.
-Based on the recent rapid progress of multi-messenger astronomy observations~\cite{meszaros2019multi}, such nuclear many-body states can be further studied in various astrophysical environments.
+Based on the recent rapid progress of multi-messenger astronomy observations~\cite{meszaros2019multi}, such nuclear many-body states can be further studied in various astrophysical environments in the future, as the observed rapid cooling of Cassiopeia A implies the existence of $^3P_2$ neutron superfluid~\cite{PhysRevLett.106.081101}.